Types of Differential and How They Work

 VSLDs do become less effective with prolonged use, as the fluid heats it becomes less viscose and provides less resistance.
 It also cannot lock as fully as a mechanical LSD due to a fluid being unable to provide absolute resistance within an adequate space.

 A disadvantage with both mechanical and viscous LSDs is that the system does not always channel torque effectively during high speed cornering, as it can interpret the faster moving outer wheel as losing traction.
-It then directs torque to inner wheel, generating over/understeer at the opposite moments to when it’s needed.
+It then directs torque to inner wheel, generating over/understeer at the opposite moment to when it’s needed.

 The Torsen (Torque – Sensing) differential employs the use of some clever gearing to produce the same effect as a limited Slip Differential without the need for clutches or fluid resistance.

-It achieves this by adding a layer of worm gearing in between the traditional gear set up of an open differential.
+It achieves this by adding a layer of worm gearing to the traditional gear set up of an open differential.
 These sets of worm gears acting on each axle provide the resistance required to enable torque transfer, which it then achieves by having the worm gears in constant mesh with each other via connected spur gears.

 The first and second images show the three pairs of worm gears meshed with each half of the axle - with the spur gears at the end of each worm connecting the pairs.
 It's this connection that transfers torque from one wheel to the other, once one axle begins rotating faster than the other.
 While the first and second images are of the orginal torsen design, the third image is of the second version of the torsen differential.
 The newer design repositioned the worms gears to be inline with axles but still perform the same mechanical action.
 Each worm gear is still in contact with its pair, and only one side of the axle with spaces in the gear removing the mesh with the other side.